noir-lang/noir/docs/docs/dev_docs/updating.md

 ### Manual update

-Finally we need to update the Noir framework for Aztec contracts.
-We need to install a version compatible with our `nargo` and Sandbox.

-To update the framework we will update a tag of the `aztec.nr` dependency in the `Nargo.toml` file to the `SANDBOX_VERSION` from above.
+To update the aztec.nr packages manually, update the tags of the `aztec.nr` dependencies in the `Nargo.toml` file.
-Find all the dependencies pointing to the directory within `aztec.nr` framework and update the corresponding tag.
-E.g.:

 ```diff
 [dependencies]